jaxon-php/jaxon-website/pages/03.docs/06.armada/03.classes/docs.en.md

     ),
 ```

-#### The `Jaxon\Sentry\Classes\Base` class
+#### The `Jaxon\Sentry\Classes\Armada` class

-The classes of an Armada application must inherit from the `Jaxon\Sentry\Classes\Base` class, which provides them with functions to access other classes, and to manage requests, responses, views and sessions.
+The classes of an Armada application must inherit from the `Jaxon\Sentry\Classes\Armada` class, which provides them with functions to access other classes, and to manage requests, responses, views and sessions.

 The `instance()` method (or its short version `cl()`) returns an instance of another Jaxon class in the same namespace.
 It takes the name of the class as a parameter, without the namespace.